-Altitude sickness is often the biggest spoil during holidays or expeditions in the mountains.
-Fortunately you can altitude sickness can usually be prevented by taking some simple precautions and/or acclimatising to altitude at home.
-In the following overview we briefly summarise these measures.
+Altitude sickness is often the biggest game breaker during holidays or expeditions in the mountains.
+Fortunately altitude sickness can usually be prevented by taking a number of simple precautions and / or acclimatizing at home to the altitude.
+We summarize these measures briefly in the overview below.

 The average tractor can estimate and limit its risk itself.
 If previous trips have shown that you have received complaints despite taking measures, then you probably belong to the sensitive people group.
 The chance of having altitude sickness again during your next trip is therefore greater.
 You would then be wise to adhere more strictly to the measures described below.
 By consistently following the advice given, altitude sickness can almost always be prevented, or at least less serious.
 Above 5000 meters, the human body is usually no longer able to adapt properly and almost everyone gets more or less altitude sickness.
 With a longer stay (of weeks) above that height, your physical and mental condition will also gradually deteriorate, also known as High Altitude Deterioration (HAD).
 Weight loss, severe fatigue and inability to perform complex actions or to make responsible decisions often occur.
 The victim is usually not aware of the latter, so that dangerous situations can arise.
 In this situation the old saying goes: Prevention is better than cure!

 Preventing altitude sickness and the most important preventive measures: